KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 |---|---|---|---|
 |**Composition step** <br> `action: 'compose'` <br> `lineIn: 'color2'` <br> `lineMix: 'outline4'` <br> `compose: 'destination-over'` <br> `lineOut: undefined`|![Step 3 in](sc-filter-engine-asset-009.webp)|![Step 3 mix](sc-filter-engine-asset-007.webp)|![Step 3 out](sc-filter-engine-asset-010.webp)|

+### Filter opacity
+All SC filter primitive functions include a final step - a crude channel-by-channel blending of the function's input imageData data and its calculated output data.
+The strength of this blend is set in the filter's `opacity` attribute:
++ For `opacity: 0`, the final output is 100% input + 0% calculated effect
++ For `opacity: 1`, the final output is 0% input + 100% calculated effect
++ For `opacity: 0.4`, the final output is 60% input + 40% calculated effect
++ ... etc.

+Most of the Filter test demos include an `opacity` control for repo-dev testing and dev-user investigation.

 ### Using objects as filter stencils
 CSS/SVG filters can be used to add a filter effect to the background behind a DOM element, via the [CSS backdrop-filter property](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter).